 MAGGIE MILLS – President

 Maggie Mills is an Assistant Professor of Art at Cedar Crest College.
 She was a lecturer at the University of the Arts and adjunct faculty in Temple University’s Division of Theater, Film, and Media Arts.
 She received a BFA from Temple University and an MFA from the Pennsylvania Academy of the Fine Arts.
 She was a member of Grizzly Grizzly Gallery from 2017-2022.
 Prior to her life in academia, Mills worked for twelve years in the disability and mental health communities.
-Mills worked with special education populations in life skills and ABA classrooms through the Montgomery County Intermediate Unit.
+Mills worked with several different populations in the classroom through the Montgomery County Intermediate Unit.
 She worked as a behavior therapist to implement behavior modification plans and instruct staff on their proper implementation through Clarity Behavioral Services.
 Mills implemented and supervised a sensory art program at Little Wonders, an inclusive therapy studio for children.
 Most recently, she advocated for the inclusion of adults with mental health diagnoses, intellectual, and physical disabilities in the community through art exhibitions and employment training with Oasis, a program under the umbrella of Resources for Human Development.
 She is a current member of Hook & Loop, an accessible artist collective run by chronically ill, disabled, MAD, and neurodivergent artists.
 Mills was awarded the Center for Emerging Visual Artists’ Career Development Fellowship, is a Fleisher Wind Challenge winner, and completed the Landlab residency through the Schuylkill Center for Environmental Education.
 She is a recipient of the 2019 Velocity and 2020 Added Velocity Fund Grants with Grizzly Grizzly and is a recipient of the 2022 Velocity Grant with Hook & Loop.
 She is active in the exhibition community locally and regionally.